soraiathegirleffect/soraiathegirleffect/README.md

 ### Hi there 👋
 My name is Soraia!
 My journey started with a Bachelor’s Degree in Biochemistry and Master’s degree in Production Technologies and Agro-Industrial Transformation, both in FCT NOVA University.

 Since 2022, I decided to challenge myself to learn how to code to change my career.

-I first started learning C language in 42Lisboa and finished the common core, then I decided to change and start learning Java in CodeForAll.
+I first started learning C language and all about working in the Terminal in 42Lisboa finishing the common core.
+By the end of 2023 I decided to change and start learning Java in CodeForAll.

 <!--